 9. Tell somebody that you trust.

-You’d be surprised at how many women act in secrecy, which actually plays even further into the man’s hands as you are totally at the mercy of whatever he is telling you.
-Affairs and in fact, all dubious relationships rely on element of shame and secrecy and this compounds your dilemma.
+You’d be surprised at how many women act in secrecy.
+This plays even further into the affair partner’s hands because it’s incredibly isolating.
+You are at the mercy of whatever he is telling you.
+Affairs and in fact, all dubious relationships rely on an element of shame and secrecy, and this compounds your dilemma.
 You’d be surprised though – lots of people have been in your situation.
 There is someone in your life who can and will be empathetic and support you with your exit.

 There’s also no point in dating if it’s a way of passing time in the hope of filling in the gap until the married guy potentially becomes available.
-The only time you should date is when you are truly ready to move on and Mr Married/Attached doesn’t figure any longer.
+The only time you should date is when you are genuinely ready to move on and Mr Married/Attached doesn’t figure any longer.

 There is no quick fix and the right decision doesn’t always feel good initially.
-Grieving is a process and it takes time.
+Grieving is a process, and it takes time.
 Weather the storm, cold turkey it out and let out the tears and frustration but don’t give in.
 Your ‘relationship’ is over.

-If you’ve been in relationships that have a habit of wearing down your self esteem and you want to understand your relationship patterns, or feel you need a little extra help to get you through this time, this is a great way of giving you support.
+If you’ve been in relationships that have a habit of wearing down your self-esteem and you want to understand your relationship patterns or feel you need extra help to get you through this time, this is an excellent way of giving you support.
 Exploring the reasons that contributed to your desire to be in this relationship will also ensure that you ‘re able to gain a fresh perspective, heal and move forward.
-Also check out the Get Out Of Stuck email series and the Unsent Letter Guide in the downloads section – the former will help you to identify and transform unhealthy beliefs and the latter will help you to explore your feelings and address current and old anger that may be affecting your decision to be in the affair or keeping you stuck in it.
+Also, check out the Unsent Letter Guide in the downloads section – it will help you to explore your feelings and address current and old anger that may be affecting your decision to be in the affair or keeping you stuck in it.

-No matter what you think, something or someone, or both, suffered while you focused your energies on your situation.
+No matter what you think, something or someone, or both, suffered while you focused your energies on the affair.
 If you let work slide or put off career decisions, prioritise whatever it is, now.
-If you’ve neglected friends or family, build bridges.
-If you’ve neglected yourself, spend time on you.
+Neglected friends or family?
+Build bridges.
+If you’ve ignored yourself, spend time on you.
 You have to put the focus back to you if you are truly intent on succeeding.
 It’s because it’s been all about him why you lasted so long with him in the first place.

-14. Yes I’m sure there were happy times, but you need to remember how you REALLY felt when you were with him.
-Look back at your diary, think back to specifics and there are probably a lot of times when you were lonely, disappointed, insecure, sidelined, teary, clingy, frustrated, angry, too dependent, listless and much more.
+Yes, I’m sure there were happy times, but you need to consider the relationship in its totality.
+Look through your diary.
+Play your mental tape of the relationship.
+There were probably a lot of times when you were lonely, disappointed, insecure, sidelined, teary, clingy, frustrated, angry, too dependent, listless and much more.
 Put both feet in reality and get real about who you have really been.
-If you were that happy, you wouldn’t be reading this and you wouldn’t be breaking up.
-You wouldn’t even want more.
+If you were that happy, you wouldn’t be reading this, and it wouldn’t have been an affair.
 Try keeping a Feelings Diary.
-Also keep a note of all of the reasons why you’ve broken up and the disappointments – refer to this list when you’re tempted to revisit the affair.
+Keep a note of all of the reasons why you’ve broken up and the disappointments.
+Refer to this list when tempted to revisit the affair.